Sustainable Tourism Consultants

 UK domestic tourism has a number of positive impacts.
 Tourism can play a key role in supporting rural communities through to helping to diversify the local economy, health and wellbeing benefits and along wider regeneration outcomes.

-The natural world is a vital tourism asset and ‘attractor’, just as much and sometimes more that built heritage, local communities and culture, visitor attractions, eateries and supporting infrastructure.
+The natural world is a vital tourism asset and ‘attractor’, just as much and sometimes more than the built heritage, local communities and culture, visitor attractions, eateries and supporting infrastructure.

 When developing sustainable tourism projects there is a requirement to balance, often conflicting needs.
 In some instances, there are tensions between the needs of tourism, economic development and the pressure / impact on the environment.
-There can also be tensions with local host communities, where tourism can place a strain on local resources and in the past two years before COVID-19 we heard a growing number of reports of “over tourism” in the press.
-As we continue to deal with COVID outdoor recreation sites and destinations are facing further pressures through increased usage.
+There can also be tensions with local host communities, where tourism can place a strain on local resources and there are continuing reports of “over tourism” in the press.

-Climate change and the impact of tourism on local communities raises some fundamental questions which operators and destination management organisations face.
-Perhaps, the advent of the COVID-19 pandemic and now COP26 has brought this more to the forefront of the tourism development process?
+Climate change and the impact of tourism on local communities raises some fundamental questions which tourism businesses and destination management organisations face.

 There are some key drivers of change to help create a more environmentally and socially sustainable future for domestic tourism in the UK